 Here’s the thing about your airport carry-on.
 You don’t want to overpack it.
 While there are some items you definitely need to consider (more in a moment), there are some things you don’t, as you aren’t allowed certain items anyway, and you don’t want to do yourself an injury when carrying it around.
 So, with all of that in mind, here is our essential carry-on packing guide (with things you are allowed to carry) when you’re preparing to travel.

 There are some things you will need when you’re trying to get through the airport check-in, so remember your travel pass, passport, and any kind of ID that has been requested by your airline.
 You won’t be able to get on your flight without them!

 If you have anything on prescription, you need them in your carry-on so you don’t miss a dose.
 You might also consider bringing other medications, such as those related to air sickness and even anxiety if air travel gives you a case of the jitters.

 Air travel is the perfect way to develop a healthier relationship with your phone!
 Why?
 You may not be able to use it, depending on the regulations stipulated by your airline.
 Check before flying, but even if some usage is allowed, you don’t want to spend the entire flight scrolling through Facebook!
 Bring a book or two, a few magazines, or your iPod to listen to some tunes.
 Especially on a long flight, you want something to distract you, especially if the person sitting next to you refuses to hold a conversation, and you have seen the in-flight movie a hundred times before.

-- Sleep aids.
 If the person next to you does decide to hold a conversation with you after all, you might eventually get sick of them droning on.
 Tell them you need to sleep, and whether you do drift off or not, you can still dig out your eye mask, earplugs, and inflatable pillow, so they get the message that their boring waffle now has to come to an end.

-- Drink and food.
-Airplane food is notoriously bad and expensive, so bring your own.
+Aeroplane food is notoriously bad and expensive, so bring your own.
 You need to stay hydrated when traveling anyway, as air flight can dehydrate you, and especially on a long flight, you are going to get the munchies at some point en route.
 Bring a disposable water bottle and fill it up when you need to, and stave off hunger with nutritious snacks that will stop your energy from flagging.

 You might be hot and sweaty after the flight, so you might want something to get changed into quickly after you have departed the plane.
 And considering airlines do have a habit of losing or misplacing luggage, a spare outfit or two might be considered essential if you suddenly find yourself with fewer bags than you originally came with.